awslabs/crossplane-on-eks/doc/nested-compositions.md

 ## Deploy DynamoDB and Application

-> If you used terraform to the cluster then create the policy
+> NOTE: If you used terraform to the cluster then create the policy
 ```bash
 ACCOUNT_ID=$(aws sts get-caller-identity --query Account --output text)
 sed -i.bak "s/ACCOUNT_ID/${ACCOUNT_ID}/g" bootstrap/eksctl/permission-boundary.json